Skip to main content

 Getting Started with Password Management

-The Password Management (PAM) feature allows the credentials of shared privileged accounts to be securely stored and managed by using secrets (where these credentials are stored in encrypted form in the database), and role-based access control to be implemented.
-The system supports the JIT (Just in Time) PAM (Privileged Access Management) approach.
+The Password Management feature (along with the Account Discovery feature) is an integral part of Syteca's Privileged Access Management (PAM) functionality.
+It allows the credentials of shared privileged accounts to be securely stored and managed in account secrets (where these credentials are stored in encrypted form in the database), and role-based access control to be implemented.
+The system supports the JIT (Just-in-Time) PAM approach.

-NOTE: The Ekran System Connection Manager requires .NET Framework 4.8 to be installed on the Client (jump server) computer.
+NOTE: The Syteca Connection Manager requires .NET Framework 4.8 to be installed on the Client computer (i.e. the computer with the Syteca Connection Manager).

 Follow the steps below to configure the Password Management options for using secrets.